Hydroxyurea (Hydrea®, Droxia®)

 Hydroxyurea is taken by mouth in the form of a capsule.
-Capsules may also be opened, emptied into water, and drank.
+Capsules may also be opened and then emptied into water.
+You should then drink the entire glass of water.
 The dosage and schedule is determined by the person's size and type of cancer.
 It can be given alone or with other drugs.

 When used in combination with certain antiretroviral medications, this medication can cause pancreatitis, liver toxicity, and peripheral neuropathy.
 Be sure to tell your healthcare provider about all medications and supplements you take.